raghad598/raghad598/README.md

 # Hello, World! ☘

 ---

-# Welcome to my GitHub profile!
+# Welcome to my GitHub profile

 ---

 # About Me 🌟

 I'm Raghad Abdul Rahim!😊, First -year **Artificial Intelligence Engineering** student, selected student into the Foundation track of the **MIT Emerging Talent** programe for Computer Science and Data Science.